same-difference/digital-garden/content/_currently working on/PortfoliOS.md

 - [ ] extract and reorganize current components
 - [ ] make standardized components for headers, blocks of text, urls, cards, pills, and other common ui elements Next step: Migrate from raw react & vite to astro

+## Migrating to Astro (Jumping the gun a little but shhh)
+Goal: Create the basic navigation and make sure the old stuff still works
+- [x] Init an astro project (I need to start somewhere okay)
+- [ ] Make the new site navigation
+- [ ] Import the old components
+- [ ] Ensure the old components still work